ArthurYidi/Houdini-External-Editor/README.md

 ### Caveat
 - Problem: Hotkey doesn't work when editing snippets (multiple line strings) such as Wrangle nodes. <sup>[1]</sup>
-- Solution: Click outside the text editor and hover the parameter name then click your hotkey.
+- Solution: Click outside the text input and hover the parameter name then use your hotkey.
 Or use the right click menu.

 ![hotkey-bug](https://raw.githubusercontent.com/wiki/ArthurYidi/Houdini-External-Editor/images/hotkey-bug.png)